ramriddlez/SQL-Employee-Management-System/README.md

 ## Installation
 NPM install on CLI

-MAKE SURE TO INPUT YOUR PERSONAL PASSWORD TO YOUR ROOT SQL ON YOUR TERMINAL in index.js
+<strong>MAKE SURE TO INPUT YOUR PERSONAL PASSWORD TO YOUR ROOT SQL ON YOUR TERMINAL in index.js</strong>

 ## Usage
 AS A business owner